mcwhittemore/node-hooks/readme.md

 #### Options

-* -global, -g: Lists the module hooks as they are currently setup in the defaults folder.
+* --global: Lists the module hooks as they are currently setup in the defaults folder.

 ### hooks search key words